 One-on-one Tutoring: Students may request regular writing tutoring on a weekly basis, may be referred by their instructor, or may visit the Writing Center on a per-assignment basis.
 In this setting, the student will work directly with a tutor on writing assignments and building basic writing skills.
-Students working with a one-on-one tutor may receive tutoring services for up to three hours per week.
+Students working with a one-on-one tutor may receive tutoring services for up to four times per assignment.
 While appointments are preferred, students may also be seen as walk-ins.
 However, students should be aware that they are not guaranteed to be seen when they do not have an appointment, that they may have to wait until a coach is available, and that walk-ins are seen on a first come, first served basis.

 Small Group Tutoring: Students with similar assignments may be assigned to one tutor to work in a small group setting.
 In this type of tutoring, students will collaborate with each other and with the tutor, who serves as a coach or guide through the writing process.
 Small groups will consist of no more than 3-4 students.
 These groups may include students who come for regular tutoring and those who have walked in for tutoring on one assignment only.

-Oral Communication Tutoring: Students can use the Writing Center to develop effective speaking skills across academic disciplines and in other professional and social contexts.
+Students can use the Writing Center to develop effective speaking skills across academic disciplines and in other professional and social contexts.
 A tutor can help with oral presentations at any stage of development, including public speaking, group presentations, interviewing skills, and oral exams.
 We provide guidance on topic selection, organization, audience analysis, research, oral citation of sources, and speech or interview rehearsal.

 Oral Communications Lab at the Writing Center (OCL)